Coping tips for couples

-- Communicate about changes you're experiencing and ways in which your needs also may have changed.
+- Talk about what kind of help you need from each other.
+Communicate about changes you're experiencing and ways in which your needs also may have changed.
 Don't be afraid to ask for help.

 - Keep a folder of resources you may need as the disease progresses.